Census of Quirinius: Attempted defences

 Several unsubstantiated versions of the two-census hypothesis have been advanced by some conservative scholars.
 Paul Barnett, bishop and historian, theorizes that a census unrelated to taxation took place before Quirinius's tenure.
 In a 1984 article for the Journal of the Evangelical Theological Society (JETS), Wayne Brindle argues that the gospel's translation is ambiguous and thus refers to an earlier census held during Herod the Great's reign, as a result of the turbulent circumstances towards the end of his life; Brindle further argues that Quirinus held administrative power in the Syria region around that time, as part of a dual governorship with Gaius Sentius Saturninus, the former holding military and the latter political power.
-In a Perspectives on Science and Christian Faith article, James A. Nollet asserts that Quirinius served two terms as governor of Syria and took two censuses in Judea, the earlier one being a universal census by Augustus allegedly taken in 2 BCE.
-Dominican scholar Anthony Giambrone calls for "a more generous interpretation" of Luke to counter Augustan propaganda which purportedly could have been used to obscure a universal census of Roman regions conducted separately over a number of years.
+In a 2012 Perspectives on Science and Christian Faith article, James A. Nollet asserts that Quirinius served two terms as governor of Syria and took two censuses in Judea, the earlier one being a universal census by Augustus allegedly taken in 2 BCE.
+In 2021, Dominican scholar Anthony Giambrone called for "a more generous interpretation" of Luke to counter Augustan propaganda which purportedly could have been used to obscure a universal census of Roman regions conducted separately over a number of years.

+In 1978, biblical scholar I. Howard Marshall argued in his commentary on the Greek text of Luke that instead of reading "This census was first made when Quirinius was governor" (emphasis added), the gospel should be read as saying, "This census took place before the one when Quirinius was governor"; (Note: These perspectives generally argue that the Greek word usually translated as first (πρώτη, prote) in this case should be read as before.) theological scholar Brook W. R. Pearson made similar arguments in 1999.
+Additionally, in 1995, hobbyist Bible scholar Colin Humphreys argued that such an interpretation could refer to a non-taxing census (mentioned by Orosius and possibly dated to Herod's last years by Josephus)—ostensibly aligning with a candidate for the Nativity story's Star of Bethlehem, a comet of 5 BCE noted in the Chinese Book of Han.
+In 2024, the Southeastern Baptist Theological Seminary argued that the gospel only mentions the well-known Census of Quirinius as a reference point and also that the word for 'governor' could be translated to an earlier post held by Quirinius.